 NAJIT members include judiciary interpreters and translators, as well as conference, community and medical interpreters.
 NAJIT boasts a growing number of interpreters who work between English and American Sign Language (ASL), and counts among its members judicial officers and administrators, language service providers, academics and interpreting and translation students.

-The OSC Language Services Program provides technical assistance and services, training, resource creation and policy recommendations to improve equal access to courts in cases involving limited English proficient, deaf and hard of hearing individuals.
+The SCO Language Services Program provides technical assistance and services, training, resource creation and policy recommendations to improve equal access to courts in cases involving limited English proficient, deaf and hard of hearing individuals.

 After serving first as Secretary then as Membership Chair on NOTA's Executive Committee for several years, Hélène is now serving as the association's President since September 2018.